dfriishecht/robot_localization/README.md

 ### Future Improvements

 In the future, it would be nice to make the filter slightly more stable over time.
-Right now it has a tendency to jump around a lot.
+Right now it has a tendency to jitter as it localizes the robot.
 This is most likely due to the fact that we select the singular particle with the highest weight instead of averaging the particles in some way.
+Additionally, we could store multiple particle updates instead of just the previous, and then preform resampling/postion updates based on each particle's cumulative weight over multiple steps.
 Another improvement that we can make is to increase the computational efficiency so we can use larger numbers of particles.
+This could be done by converting some of our list iterations using for loops into matrix operations.

 ### Lessons Learned

 It was sometimes difficult to schedule work time due to busy schedules.
 In the future planning ways to work more asynchronously might be beneficial.
-In addition, I think that having all of the functions completed earlier on so that integration testing could be performed sooner would be good.
+In conjuction with this, having all of the functions completed earlier on so that integration testing could be performed sooner would be good.
+On the flip side, since the code already came with ROS2 functionality, we could focus more on the algorithmic design of a particle filter, rather than just getting all of the data in a usable state.
+Since we had more time for focusing just on the algorithm, we were able to learn more deeply about the concepts, especially with regard to matrix and frame transformations.
+The project also gave us good experience with jumping into an already existing codebase, and utilizing previously written code to our advantage.
+Instead of working from scratch, this project encouraged us to read carefully through existing code/documentation, which will be a useful skill for future collaborative projects.